 She has been an educator of Acting and Musical Theatre at San Diego State University, University of California, Irvine, and the Elizabethan Drama Center in Taipei, Taiwan.
 She currently is the Director of Theatre at Grants Pass High School and holds a teaching credential in Theatre and English.
 Her curriculum can be found on EDTA's Theatre Educator Pro website and in the Teacher's Guide of ACTING IN MUSICAL THEATRE 3rd Edition by Joe Deer and Rocco Dal Vera.
-She also acts as an editor for Digital Theatre+, an online theatre education resource platform.
+She also has acted as an editor for Digital Theatre+, an online theatre education resource platform.

 As an AEA actor and director, she values the creative process and loves mirroring life to an audience through live storytelling.
 Favorite moments include collaborating with B.D.
 Wong and Wayne Barker on their new musical MISTER DOCTOR and acting in La Jolla Playhouse's Theatre for Young Audiences production titled HOME OF THE BRAVE.
 And, she has directed over 20 productions, in educational and professional settings.
 One favorite production was CABARET at Coronado Playhouse where the cast and crew raised over $5000 for the Anti-Defamation League.